Super 1 Day Instructor FAQs

 - When planning your class content, please keep in mind that these classes are considered full-day classes (at least 6.5 hours of instruction).
 This is so merits can be awarded to both attendees and instructors.

-- The class date is held between the published Super One Day date, May 5-19, 2014.
+- The class date is held between the published Super 1 Day dates, May 9-23, 2016.
 (NOTE: Do not book event venues until you have approval from the PPA Education Department!)
 Other dates must be pre-approved by PPA.

 - Your course title and description.